surifirstpin/Acubi_Tech_Doc/Model_TD.md

 ### Step 5
 -   **Privacy** you can save the project in any one of the following privacy option.
-    -   **Private**  report saved in private section are accessed by the existing user only.
+    -   **Private:**  report saved in private section are accessed by the existing user only.
-    -   **Public**  report is saved in public section are accessed by all the users.
+    -   **Public:**  report is saved in public section are accessed by all the users.

-    -   **Share**  report saved under share section are accessed by specific group of users only.
+    -   **Share:**  report saved under share section are accessed by specific set of users.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/ffa4998a87ebeece5d3fde4f2930b83243e9b4a8/images/New_version5/TD_Model_image5.png)